-- The Bank generally calculates and charges intercalary interest for every occasion of loan utilisation.
-The intercalary interests are calculated by the simple/proportional method described in item 1.a), section II of these Rules - Intercalary interests are charged for the period starting from the utilisation date to the first payment date, with the disbursed loan amount being the basis for interest calculation. - Intercalary interests are generally charged at loan utilisation, by deducting the interest amount from the loan amount being disbursed to the borrower.
+• The Bank generally calculates and charges intercalary interest for every occasion of loan utilisation.
+The intercalary interests are calculated by the simple/proportional method described in item 1.a), section II of these Rules b) Grace period/moratorium phase

+- Intercalary interests are charged for the period starting from the utilisation date to the first payment date, with the disbursed loan amount being the basis for interest calculation. - Intercalary interests are generally charged at loan utilisation, by deducting the interest amount from the loan amount being disbursed to the borrower.